Armata Universal Combat Platform: Design

 Russian Lieutenant-General Yuri Kovalenko states that the "Armata" combat platform will utilize many features of the T-95 tank, of which only a few prototypes have been built.
 In the main battle tank variant, the ammunition compartment will be separate from the crew, increasing operational safety while the engine will be more powerful and the armor, main gun and autoloader will be improved.

 According to preliminary reports, the new tank designated T-14 Armata will be less radical and ambitious than the canceled ‘Object 195’ or T-95.
 It will weigh less, therefore being more agile and more affordable when compared to its more ambitious predecessors.
 Additionally, the T-15 Armata, Kurganets-25 IFV and Bumerang IFV will be able to equip the same 30mm Bumerang-BM.

-The tank will have an unmanned, remotely controlled turret.
-It will be digitally controlled by a crew-member located in a separate compartment.
-It is believed that this would eventually lead to the development of a fully robotic tank.

 The vehicles of the Armata platform will be equipped with the radar and other technologies found on the Sukhoi Su-57 fifth-generation jet fighter.
 They include a Ka band radar (26.5–40 GHz) based on AESA radar.
 The devices should be ready by 2015.

-The Armata will use a new type of lightweight armor designated 44S-SV-SH, developed by Steel Scientific Research Institute enterprise.
+The Armata will use a new type of lightweight armor designated 44S-SV-SH, developed by the Scientific Research Institute of Steel.
 This armor does not lose its qualities when used in extremely low temperatures, which may indicate an interest in using the tank in Arctic conditions.

 The Armata tank will have a remote weapon station turret and an automated control system, with the crew protected by an armored capsule.
 It will have an externally mounted 125 mm gun with 32 rounds of ammunition; in addition to tank rounds, a new laser-guided missile able to be fired from the main gun with a tandem Kornet-D (or better) anti-tank or anti low flying helicopters warhead with a range of 7,000-12,000 m.
 The secondary armament will consist of a 12.7mm 6P49 machine gun and a 7.62mm PKT machine gun.